Nafeez10/quiz_app/README.md

 Steps to run the web app.

-1. - First, you need to install the packages for the webapp which are used to develop the app,  using this command -- " npm i "
+1. - First, you need to install the packages for the webapp which are used to develop the app,  using this command -- " npm i " or " npm install "

 2. - You need to run the json-server in your local machine to run the api on you local machine using this command -- " npx json-server@0.16.3 -p 4500 -w data/data.json "